DataDog/documentation/content/en/continuous_delivery/_index.md

 ## Increase efficiency through seamless integrations

 Datadog integrates with the following CI/CD providers to collect metrics and track the execution performance and results of your deployments.
-Use the data aggregated over time to identify trends and improve your deployment strategies, enhancing operational efficiency.
+Use the data aggregated over time to identify trends and improve your deployment strategies for enhanced operational efficiency.

 {{< partial name="continuous_delivery/cd-pipelines-getting-started.html" >}}